manjunatha-koosalapur/TR_Tests/readme.txt

-Steps to use test scripts:
+Steps to run test scripts:
 1. Download or clone this repo
 2. Install dependencies by running the following command npm install